-A seminar in the writing of various kinds of contemporary nonfiction.
-Discussion of published writers and student work, plus individual conferences.
-ARTS; Prereq: ENG 104 or 105 or 120 or 125 or permission of the instructor; W; AC; Offered annually, usually every term; N. Regiacorte, C. Simpson, C. Fitch, M. Berlin
+A seminar in the practice of creative nonfiction writing, through workshops and the examination of various forms.
+This course will foster opportunities to develop one's voice through focused attention upon essential craft elements such as perspective, setting, narrative arc, etc. ARTS; W; AC; Prereq: ENG 104 or 105 or 120 or 125 or permission of the instructor; Offered annually, usually every term; M. Berlin, N. Regiacorte, C. Simpson, C. Fitch, B. Marzoni